Gaussian boson sampling with partial distinguishability: Introduction

-GBS was first realized in small-scale experiments \cite{zhong_experimental_2019,paesani_generation_2019}.
-Recently quantum supremacy was claimed in a GBS experiment by Pan, Lu, and co-workers \cite{zhong_quantum_2020} which was able to generate up to 76 photon detection events at the output of a 100-mode interferometer.
-It should be noted the average output photon detection events is in the vicinity of 40 which means that it was not in the collision-free regime which most of the current GBS theories fall into.
-Another major aspect of the experiment is the type of detection device used.
+GBS was first realized in small-scale experiments \cite{zhong_experimental_2019,paesani_generation_2019}. \bc{In 2020 quantum supremacy was claimed by Pan, Lu, and co-workers in a GBS device named \textit{Jiuzhang}} \cite{zhong_quantum_2020} which was able to generate up to 76 photon detection events at the output of a 100-mode interferometer.
+It should be noted the average output photon detection events is in the vicinity of 40 which means that it was not in the collision-free regime which most of the current GBS theories fall into. \bc{Recently, the same group released an improved version with lower losses \cite{zhong_phase-programmable_2021}, which generates 113-photon detection events in a 144-mode circuit, going further away from the collision-free regime.} Another major aspect of the experiment is the type of detection device used.
 In the experiment, threshold detectors, rather than photon number resolving (PNR) detectors were used, which only indicate the presence or lack of a photon.
-The use of threshold detectors changes the underlying theory because the output probability distributions is no longer determined by a Hafnian, but the Torontonian of the matrix representing the linear optical network \cite{quesada_gaussian_2018,li_benchmarking_2020}.
-These two matrix functions have the same computational complexity for the ideal case which is $O(N^32^N)$ for a $2N\times2N$ matrix.
-Despite this, the origin of the complexity is rather different for the two cases.
-In the case of the Hafnian, the complexity arises due to the large number of permutations of matrix elements; meanwhile the complexity of computing Torontonian comes from the computation of $2^N$ determinants.
+The use of threshold detectors changes the underlying theory because the output probability distribution is no longer determined by a Hafnian, but the Torontonian of the matrix representing the linear optical network \cite{quesada_gaussian_2018,li_benchmarking_2020}.